 Establish a medical home with a clear emphasis on continuity of care and the role of the family members as partners in the ongoing management and care of the child.
 A summary of anticipatory guidance is provided in Table 3.
 Counsel the family regarding networks of support, such as extended family, friends, clergy, support groups, and community agencies that serve children and adults with disabilities.
-The diagnosis should be reviewed and discussed with the affected individual in adolescence with referral to support groups for the adolescent (see American Academy of Pediatrics policy statement "Transition of Care Provided for Adolescents With Special Needs").68

-Assist in transition to adult care (especially for cardiology care).
-Many pediatricians feel comfortable continuing to provide primary care well into young adulthood.
-Pediatricians can educate the adult and family regarding medical management for adults with WS.37 Counseling should be provided regarding sexuality and reproductive issues, and genetic counseling should be provided.
+The diagnosis should be reviewed and discussed with the affected individual in adolescence with referral to support groups for the adolescent (see American Academy of Pediatrics policy statement "Transition of Care Provided for Adolescents With Special Needs").68 well into young adulthood.
+Pediatricians can educate the adult and family regarding medical management for adults with WS.
+Counseling should be provided regarding sexuality and reproductive issues, and genetic counseling should be provided.
 Vocational training and social skills training are essential for successful transition to independent functioning within the community for adults.